HEPCloud/fnalhpc_startd/README.md

 # Split HTCondor StartD for HEPCloud integration with HPC sites
-The following setup is based on Jaime Frey and PIC[1]'s IT team prototype [2]
+The following setup is based on Jaime Frey and PIC[1]'s IT team prototype [2] which aimed to run HTCondor jobs inside worker nodes at Barcelona Supercomputing Center [3]

 ## Findings:
 * User id and gid need to match between the "bridge" node and the login node at the HPC site